Isn’t time you played to your strengths?

 Today there are even more tools that help us understand our strengths including the updated StrengthsFinder2 and many other online assessments.

-Whereas StrengthsFinder2 helps us establish our top 5 talents, other tools distinguish between realised strengths, unrealised strengths and learnt behaviours (things that we have learnt to do well but cost us a lot of energy).
+Whereas StrengthsFinder2 helps us establish our top 5 talents, other tools distinguish between realised strengths, unrealised strengths and learnt behaviours, things that we have learnt to do well but which cost us a lot of energy.

 These tools are a good starting point that you can then work on either by yourself, or with the support of an experienced coach, so that you can devise a plan and put it into action.